To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 For the complete list of postgraduate tuition fees please visit the University's fees and finance webpage.

-At least half of your tuition fees must be paid in full before you arrive at the University of Worcester.
+50% of your first year tuition fees must be paid in full before you arrive at the University of Worcester.

 *The UK Government has confirmed that EU students starting their course after August 2021 will no longer pay the home rate for fees or be eligible for undergraduate, postgraduate and advanced learner financial support from Student Finance England.
-However, at the University of Worcester we have decided that (with the exception of the Medicine MBChB), during this period of transition, EU students starting their studies in the academic years 2021/22, 2022/23, 2023/24 and 2024/25 will continue to be eligible for the home rate of fees.
+However, at the University of Worcester we have decided that (with the exception of the Medicine MBChB), during this period of transition, EU students starting their studies in the academic years 2021/22, 2022/23, 2023/24 and 2024/25 will continue to be eligible for the home rate of fees for the duration of their course.

 The changes confirmed by the UK Government will not affect Irish nationals, EU students who have settled or pre-settled status, or EU, other EEA and Swiss nationals benefitting from Citizens’ Rights under the EU Withdrawal Agreement, EEA EFTA Separation Agreement or Swiss Citizens’ Rights Agreement respectively.